Free Early Education Entitlement for 3-4 year olds

 - anytime between 7am – 7pm, depending on the sessions offered by your chosen provider

-- through a maximum of two childcare providers – you should arrange this with your chosen provider
+- through a maximum of 2 childcare providers in any one day – you should arrange this with your chosen provider

 - without being subject to conditional additional payments.